ManiGillier/glados/Asm/asm_explanation.md

 ### Push

 push: Push the value in the stack
-push []: Push the relative adress given as an arguments
-push %: Push the label given as an arguments
+push %: Push the adress of the label given as an arguments
-push @: -- Push the value from the position given of the stack
+push @: -- Push the value from the position as an arguments

 ### Pop

-pop @: Pop given as an arguments
+pop @: Pop the element at the position given as an arguments
 pop: Pop the stack

 ### Function

-call: Call the function given previously by push %
+call: Call the top stack function
-ret: Return
+ret: Resume previous function back or end the programm

 ### Jumps

-jmp: Go to the label given previously by push %
+jmp: Go to the top stack adress
-zjmp: If value equal 0 go to the label given previously by push % else continue
+zjmp: If Zflag equal 0 go to the top stack adreselse continue

 ### Display

-aff: Display a char
+aff: Display top stack char and pop it
-affs: Display a string
+affs: Display top stack string given as an argument

 <!-- zflag : il retient en mémoire le Z flags si true ou false qui est utilisé pour zjmp -->